8 Prawning Places In Singapore Open 24h Or Till Late With Sessions From $16/Hour

 1 hour: $22/pax | 3 hours: $40/pax | 10 hours: $110/pax

-Image credit: FishBugis+ Facebook
+Image credit: FishBugis+

-If you’re not into sweating buckets while waiting for the prawns and lobsters to bite, head on over to Fun@Fish which has outlets at Bugis+, formerly known as FishBugis+, and Ang Mo Kio.
-1 hour of prawning here can go for as low as $11.60.
+If you’re not into sweating buckets while waiting for the prawns and lobsters to bite, head on over to Fish @ Bugis+ (from $16/hour), the only air-conditioned prawning spot in Singapore.

 Image adapted from: FishBugis+ Facebook, FishBugis+ Facebook

 For a more hands-on experience, they’ve got BBQ grillers for you to cook all the big head king prawns and lobsters you catch.
-They hold regular live screenings of soccer matches at their beer garden too – go on and chill with the bros with refreshing ciders (from $9/bottle), and beer towers at $49.
+They also hold regular live screenings of soccer matches at their beer garden too – go on and chill with the bros with refreshing ciders (from $9/bottle), and beer towers from $49.

 Fish @ Bugis+